Tom-PIT/Docs/DevelopersGuide/ServiceLayer/Services/Operations.md

 # Service Operations

 [Services](README.md) consists of one or more methods which are called operations.
-Operation are not typical methods found in ```classes```, they behave very differently.
+Operations are not typical methods found in ```classes```, they behave very differently.
 A typical Operation call has a complex, but well designed pipeline which executes in stages.

 > It is not necessary to use the *Connected* service pipeline but it is highly recommended since it encapsulates all the complexity needed to properly execute a single operation.